-One of the shelves is devoted entirely to Lonely Planet (and a Rough Guide or two).
-All of these are extensively used except for Australia and South Africa (I got both at some point thinking I would be going, I still plan to use them one of these days) and, I suppose, The World (though I have been to parts of it).
+One of the shelves is devoted entirely to my extensive Lonely Planet collection (along with a Rough Guide or two).
+All of these guide books are extensively used except for Australia and South Africa (I got both at some point thinking I would be going, I still plan to use them one of these days) and, I suppose, The World (though I have been to parts of it).
 Below that are many more travel-related books: non-fiction memoirs, travel inspiration, travel planning.

 The other shelves are filled with fiction and non fiction.
 There are a lot of young adult books: books by Rachel Cohn, three copies of The Perks of Being a Wallflower, and ballet books that were my favorites growing up.
 There are writing books from grad school.
 There is half a shelf worth of Chuck Palahniuk novels.
 There’s a copy of The Bell Jar

 On one of the shelves is a book carved with the shape of Illinois that I picked up this summer at Randolph Street Market.
 Opposite is a carved heart.

 Resting next to the bookcase is a basket-weave bag I picked up in Panama.
 I always want to use it as a purse but I’m afraid I’ll wear it out and break it so I keep it there to store some magazines and loose mail.

 It’s a fine little nook.